 Michael “Craig” Gipe is a Kentucky native who grew up in Owensboro.
 He attended UK and Murray State and graduated from MSU with a BS in Occupational Safety and Health in 1996.
 In 2002 Craig, started SafetyCraig Consulting.
 He is one of only a few consultants in the state who hold the CSP certification.
 SafetyCraig Consulting is an organization focused on providing high quality occupational health and safety management services for industrial and construction organizations and businesses.
 The mission of the organization is to help companies reduce incidents and accidents through implementation of modern safety management systems.
 More can be found about SafetyCraig Consulting at www.SafetyCraig.com

-*instructor will provide a dropbox link for course materials
+*dropbox link for course materials